SAP-samples/btp-setup-automator/docs/generated/btpsa-usecase-properties-services-items-allof-1-then-allof-23-then-allof-0-then-properties-parameters.md

 ## grantType

-Use the Password grant type for Cloud Foundry and Password, or Client Credentials grant type for Other Environments.
+Use the Password grant type for Cloud Foundry and Kubernetes, or Client Credentials grant type for Other Environments.

 `grantType`